Bob Breunig

-Robert Paul Breunig (born July 4, 1953) is a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Arizona State University.
+Robert Paul Breunig (born July 4, 1953) is an American former professional football player who was a linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Arizona State Sun Devils.
+A three-time Pro Bowl section, he won a Super Bowl with the Cowboys.

-Early years
+Early life

 Breunig attended Alhambra High School in Phoenix, Arizona, where he played on the 1967 freshman football A Team that was 10-0 and he was named most valuable player.
 He also received a varsity letter on the wrestling team as a freshman.

 Bob played on the varsity football team in 1968 as a sophomore and was a leading tackler in a number of games.

 in his junior year, in 1969, he was named Second-team All State and the Team Most Valuable Defensive Player.

-In 1970 as a senior, the team went 8-2, still the best record in Alhambra HS history, Bob led the team in scoring, rushing and tackling as a fullback and middle linebacker, receiving All-State "Defensive Captain" honors.
+In 1970 as a senior, the team went 8–2, still the best record in Alhambra HS history, Bob led the team in scoring, rushing and tackling as a fullback and middle linebacker, receiving All-State "Defensive Captain" honors.
 He was named the team MVP.

-He was also the wrestling 1971 AAA Heavyweight State Champion achieving a 42-1 record during his junior and senior seasons.
+He was also the wrestling 1971 AAA Heavyweight State Champion achieving a 42–1 record during his junior and senior seasons.

 In 2000, he was included in the Arizona Republic's "Athletes of the Century" list and to the Arizona All-Century high school football team.
 In 2010, he was inducted into the Arizona High School Sports Hall of Fame.